sophiehersz/TCGA_LUAD_project/README.md

    1. inner loop - hyperparameter seach on training set (stratified 5-fold data split)
    2. outer loop - best model performance evaluation on test set (stratified 10-fold data split) using ROC-AUC metrics
 4. Extraction of feature importance for gene selection

+---

+## WSI data exploration

+### Classification using Multiple-Instance Learning
+Pipeline script: `imageDataMIL.py`

+Attention-based Deep Multiple Instance Learning model (https://arxiv.org/abs/1802.04712)

+1. Data filtering - selects files from patients in patient list
+2. Data pre-processing
+   1. Selects a random set of instances per bag (100 instances) to speed up training
+   2. Selects a balanced subset of bags (same number of bags for each class)
+3. Model training - trains an Attention-based Deep Multiple Instance Learning model on training set
+4. Evaluates model on test set using ROC-AUC metrics

+---

+## Misc - Kaufman scoring
+Based on publication *Kaufman et al., J Thorac Oncol, 2014*

+The script `kaufmanScoring.py` allows the preprocessing of the RNAseq counts data (z-score and min-max transformations) and calculates the unweighted mean of the stadardized and normalized counts of a gene list of interest.